Importance of IT Security In Your Workplace

-Data breaches can come from anywhere, as malicious actors are always evolving their techniques and finding new ways to access your data.
+Data breaches can come from anywhere.
+Hackers and criminals are always evolving their techniques and finding new ways to access your data.

 Employee negligence is one of the weakest links in data security.
 Unaware employees might be opening emails and attachments they shouldn’t, leaving their computers or other devices unattended, using non-secure passwords, and more.

-An additional weak link that’s becoming more prevalent in recent years is employee mobility, that is people working virtually and/or remotely away from the physical office.
-While these practices continue to revolutionize the working word, it also comes with increased risk to business data, especially if the remote employees are too relaxed with their use of data by storing such data on personal devices.
+An additional weak link is employee mobility, that is people working virtually and/or remotely away from the physical office.
+While these practices continue to revolutionize the working word, it also comes with increased risk to business data.
+This is especially true if the remote employees are too relaxed with their use of data by storing such data on personal devices.

-These risks are assuming the weak links will be exploited by bad actors, but the risk of data breach does not need to be something malicious.
+These risks are assuming the weak links will be exploited by hackers, but the risk of data breach does not need to be something malicious.
 In fact, something as simple as failing to back up your organization’s data results in vulnerabilities.

 What’s at risk when a business experiences a data breach?

-If any of these vulnerabilities might be present at your business, exactly what is at stake?
+If your business is vulnerable to data breach, what exactly what is at stake?
 The damages from data breach are great and varied.
 If exposed to a data breach, the potential harm includes:

-- Being exposed during a data breach could impact your business’s contractual obligations
+- Customer fallout: Being exposed during a data breach could impact your business’s contractual obligations.

-- Experiencing a data breach could result in legal penalties, such as compensation for damages and resulting lawsuits, not to mention the legal risks and regulatory burden associated with notifying individuals whose data has been compromised
+- Legal ramifications: Experiencing a data breach could result in legal penalties, such as compensation for damages and resulting lawsuits.
+Additionally, there are legal risks and regulatory burden associated with notifying individuals whose data has been compromised.

 How can you secure your organization against the risk of data breach?